Skip to main content

 • Both Murano glass and Burano lace are famous for their impeccable craftsmanship—and prices reflect that.
 Be wary of “bargain” prices, which often mean counterfeit goods.

-• Murano’s glass shops are known for their hard-sell techniques, which can be uncomfortable.
+• Visitors often find that Murano’s glass shops employ hard-sell techniques, which can be uncomfortable.
 To avoid being strong-armed, always book your Venice islands tour through a reputable company.

-If visiting without a tour, from St. Mark’s Square (Piazza San Marco), take vaporetto (ferry) 4.1 from the San Zaccaria stop, or a private water taxi from the Grand Canal boat launch, just steps from St. Mark’s Basilica and the Doge’s Palace.
+If visiting without a tour, from St. Mark’s Square (Piazza San Marco), take vaporetto (ferry) 4.1 from the San Zaccaria stop, or a private water taxi from the Grand Canal boat launch, just steps from St. Mark's Basilica (Basilica di San Marco) and the Doge's Palace (Palazzo Ducale).

 The Venice islands are most crowded in the summer.
 From November through February, Venice is relatively quiet, though the temperatures can make for a chilly boat trip across the lagoon.